-I am an Adjunct Lecturer at Boston College and PhD Candidate (ABD) at Tufts University’s Fletcher School of Law and Diplomacy.
+I am a PhD Candidate (ABD) at Tufts University’s Fletcher School of Law and Diplomacy.
+I formerly was a guest lecturer in the Department of International Studies at Renmin Daxue (People’s University) in Beijing (PRC) and as an an Adjunct Lecturer at Boston College teaching courses on Theories of International Relations and American Foreign Policy.
 Academically, I focus on international negotiation, conflict resolution, international organizations, and East Asia.
 I completed undergraduate studies at Princeton University’s Woodrow Wilson School in 2006 and received my Masters of Arts in Law and Diplomacy from the Fletcher School in 2009.
-In addition to teaching at Boston College, I have acted as a teaching fellow or assistant for multiple undergraduate and graduate courses.
+In addition to teaching at Boston College and Renmin Daxue, I have acted as a teaching fellow or assistant for multiple undergraduate and graduate courses.

-My most recent academic work is on Chinese international treaty behavior (Asian Journal of Public Affairs), how nationalism impacts Sino-Taiwanese negotiations (Chinese Yearbook of International Law and Affairs), the changing politics of UN Peacekeeping, and public diplomacy.
-I have received fellowships to support my research from diversity of sources including Princeton’s Woodrow Wilson School, the Dean’s Discretionary Fund at Tufts University, the Tobin Project, the Fletcher School PhD Fund, the John Roche Memorial Fund, and Harvard University’s Program on Negotiation.
-I have sought, throughout that work, to bridge academia and the policy world with salient, inter-disciplinary analysis of international affairs.
+My most academic work includes a range of interests with writings on Chinese international treaty behavior (Asian Journal of Public Affairs), how nationalism impacts Sino-Taiwanese negotiations (Chinese Yearbook of International Law and Affairs), the changing politics of UN Peacekeeping, and public diplomacy.
+I have presented this research at conferences associated with the International Studies Association, Association for Asian Studies, the Fletcher School, the US Naval War College, and Columbia University’s East Asian Studies Department.
+I have received fellowships to support my research from a diversity of sources including Princeton’s Woodrow Wilson School, the Dean’s Discretionary Fund at Tufts University, the Tobin Project, the Fletcher School PhD Fund, the John Roche Memorial Fund, Harvard University’s Program on Negotiation, and the National Security Education Program Boren Fellowship.
+Throughout that work, I have sought to bridge academia and the policy world with salient, inter-disciplinary analysis of international affairs.